nosqlbench/nosqlbench-docs/docs/services/docs/markdown/binding_functions/funcref_datetime.md

 Parses the DateRange format according to [Date Range Formatting](https://lucene.apache.org/solr/guide/6_6/working-with-dates .html#WorkingwithDates-DateRangeFormatting).
 When possible it is more efficient to use the other DateRange methods since they do not require parsing.

-- java.lang.String -> DateRangeParser(java.lang.String: precision) -> com.datastax.driver.dse.search.DateRange
+- String -> DateRangeParser(String: precision) -> com.datastax.driver.dse.search.DateRange
   - *example:* `DateRangeParser()}`
   - *Convert inputs like '[1970-01-01T00:00:00 TO 1970-01-01T00:00:00]' into DateRanges *